 To get Medicaid in Texas, a person must:

 - Be a U.S. citizen or have an acceptable immigration status.

 - Meet certain income rules.

-- In some cases, Medicaid might not consider all of your family’s income.
+In some cases, Medicaid might not consider all of your family’s income.
 They might allow you to subtract certain expenses.
-Examples include having some work-related expenses, some child support, or if your child’s medical expenses exceed your income.
+Examples include certain expenses that can be claimed on your federal income tax return.